A Closer Look at Oregon’s Median Household IncomeOctober 13, 2021

 Let’s start with defining median household income.
 Then we’ll dig into the numbers.

 Median income is the point where half the households earn more and half earn less.
 If you lined every household up from lowest income to highest income, the median would be the income of the household that’s smack in the center.

 Looking at median income instead of average (mean) income is helpful because the measure is less affected by households with extremely high incomes.
 Income distributions are skewed because they are bound by zero on the low end and essentially unbounded at the high end.
 The median is a better measure of center in such cases.

-There are 1,533,430 households in Oregon with an average size of 2.5 people.
-That’s about a foot smaller than the U.S. average household size of 2.6 people.
+There are 1,649,352 households in Oregon with an average size of 2.6 people, almost matching the U.S. average household size of 2.7 people.

 A household is all the people who occupy a housing unit, such as a house, an apartment, a mobile home, a group of rooms, or a single room that is a separate living quarters.
 A household can consist of a single family, a person living alone, two or more families living together, or any other group of people who share living arrangements.